rustyscreeps/cargo-screeps/README.md

 Configured in `[build]` config section.
 No required settings.

-1. runs `wasm-pack --target nodejs` to build the rust source for Screeps: World bots, or `wasm-pack --target web` to for Screeps: Arena bots.
+1. runs `wasm-pack --target nodejs` to build the rust source for Screeps: World bots, or `wasm-pack --target web` to build Screeps: Arena bots.
 2. Modifies the generated module's javascript loader file to be compatibile with Screeps;
    adds a polyfill for `TextEncoder`/`TextDecoder`, and replaces the node-compatible module loader function with one that works with Screeps: World when the `build_mode` is set to